dev-gaitano/wayalink/README.md

 - 📦 **Real-time Tracking**: Track shipments at every supply chain point
 - 👥 **Built-in Accountability**: Every action tied to a user and location
 - 📝 **Complete Audit Trail**: Immutable event log for all status changes
+- 📊 Admin Dashboard: Web-based UI for analytics and management

 ### Project Structure